nanoframework/nanoFramework.IoT.Device/devices/ShiftRegister/README.md

 The following [diagram](../Sn74hc595/sn74hc595-led-bar-graph-spi.fzz) demonstrates the required wiring for using the SN74HC595 with SPI.
 Other shift registers will be similar.

 ![sn74hc595-led-bar-graph-spi_bb](../Sn74hc595/sn74hc595-led-bar-graph-spi_bb.png)

-Note: You need to [enable SPI on the Raspberry Pi](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) in order to use it.

 ## Daisy-chaining